-I bill my company for the cost of entertaining, housing and feeding my guest at the beach house.
+I bill my for the cost of entertaining, housing and feeding my guest at the beach house.
 My company pays for the opportunity I have of getting a good one-on-one session with the high-powered business folks in my profession.
 That opportunity over the years has paid my company many times whatever rent it has paid out.

 Look at what has just happened.
 The 14 days of rent I receive is tax free to me.
 The company doesn’t have to 1099 me or anything.
 The company shows the rental payments as a tax deductible expense, so the rental payments are totally deducted from my company’s books.

 That’s $21,000 per year that leaves my company as a tax deductible expense and ends up in my pocket tax free.
 What’s this trick worth to you?
 Between the federal taxes and the state taxes, if you are in a 40% tax bracket, you just took home an extra $8,400 to spend this year.

 You may not have colleagues who you want to come to your residence, but the good news is that the possibilities are endless as to why your practice would want to rent your residence.
 You can have the office retreat at your house.
 You can use the residence to have the drug dealers (the legal drug dealers) give you a class on using their new drugs.
 You can hold a CME class at your house and entertain all the other doctors.
 You could shoot an internet ad at your house.